federicohaag/LinkedInScraping/README.md

 Create an Excel file containing personal data and last job position of specified people.

-If you know the graduation date of the person, you can also specify it in the input file to obtain statistics about how fast he/she got a job after graduation.

 Scraping can be currently done only providing the LinkedIn profile url of the target person.
-If you dont have yet the LinkedIn profile url, you can make it to be searched automatically (see below).
+If you don't have yet the LinkedIn profile urls, see below how to "Automatically get LinkedIn Profiles Urls".

 Doubts?
 Reach me out on [LinkedIn](https://www.linkedin.com/in/federicohaag/).

-If this code solves you a real problem, I would be grateful if you would consider a donation to enable me in keep on developing such codes.
-[Donate here](https://www.paypal.me/FedericoHaag).

 ## Prerequisites

-You must have installed in your machine (higher versions are fine):
+You must have installed in your machine:
-* Google Chrome v.80
+* Google Chrome (last version)
-* Python 3.8
+* Python (last version)

 ## Installing